This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 If there is an app for any of the airlines, trains, or hotels, download them to your phone before you leave.
 Then make sure you’ve set up your account and can easily pull up any of the tickets, and reservations that you’ve made.
 Download the apps for any rideshares, too.

 Do the same thing for any books, podcasts, movies that you want to watch or listen to while on your flight.
-Otherwise, you’ll need to pay for the Wi-Fi, which usually isn’t even very good on a plane.

 5. ARRIVE TO YOUR DESTINATION IN THE DAYTIME